 Problem Set 2 (Advanced): The company is a retailer with 20 stores and has a Year 0 revenue of $5,000.
 Every year, the retailer opens 5 new stores.
 Opening each new store will require $20 in growth capital expenditures but will add $150 in sales in the first year of operation.
 Each new stores built after Year 0 grow revenue by $10 every year after the first year.
 The existing 20 stores’ cumulative revenue grows by a total of $250 every year.
 All new and existing stores has an EBITDA margin of 20% and need maintenance capex of $3 / store every year.
 Each store has a D&A of $5.

 For maintenance capex and D&A calculations, include impact of new stores from the same year in the count.
-Working capital needs is a flat $110 every year.
+Changes in working capital is a flat $110 every year.
 We’re buying the business at the end of Year 0 at 10x LTM EBITDA and financing it with 4x of bank debt @ 5% interest and an additional 2x of bond @ 10%.
 Assume 40% tax rate.
 Exit at the end of Year 5 with the same multiple as at entry.

 Commentary: Problem Set 2 is a challenging one and mirrors 2 paper LBOs we saw given out at 2 large PE firms.
 One was on a private school business and another on a healthcare center business that they own.
 It’s tricky in that you need to give thoughts to exactly how the financials are driven by the business model.
 But once you figure it out, it’s very straightforward.